hariszaf/microbetag/docs/modules/modules.md

 [4] Kreimer, A., Doron-Faigenboim, A., Borenstein, E., Freilich, S. "NetCmpt: a network-based tool for calculating the metabolic competition between bacterial species."
 Bioinformatics, 2012.

+[5] Borenstein, E., Kupiec, M., Feldman, M.W. and Ruppin, E., 2008.
+Large-scale reconstruction and phylogenetic analysis of metabolic environments.
+Proceedings of the National Academy of Sciences, 105(38), pp.14482-14487.